martinbong/gpt_for_terminal/README.md

-# To allow this project to work by simply typing 'chat' in Tillix (zsh) the following things need to be done:
+# To allow this project to work by simply typing 'chat' in Tilix (zsh) the following things need to be done:

 **Make sure the correct dependencies are installed in the virtual environment**
 > source .venv/bin/activate